Tris123FC/Portfolio/4_chinese_hsk5_analysis/README.md

 **Step 1:** Identifying the Data Source:

 We need a reference for the HSK5 vocabulary list and a source of texts for Chinese learners seperated by proficiency level.
-The reference for the HSK5 vocabulary list was easy to find, and can be asscessed from this [link](https://mandarinbean.com/new-hsk-5-word-list/).
+The reference for the HSK5 vocabulary list was easy to find, and can be asscessed from [mandarinbean.com](https://mandarinbean.com/new-hsk-5-word-list/).

-After researching a comparing websites, I assessed the best website for data collection was [hskreading.com](https://hskreading.com).
+After researching and comparing websites, I assessed the best website for data collection was [hskreading.com](https://hskreading.com).
 The chosen website possessed over 100 texts seperated by levels from beginner, to advanced.

 **Step 2:** Gathering the data: